ramisetti/gromacs-tools/README.md

 # gromacs-tools
-This folder contains useful scripts and code to generate GROMACS input data
+This repository contains useful scripts and code to generate GROMACS input data.